jaeyk/unbundling-linked-fate/README.md

 ### Data cleaning \[[Code](https://github.com/jaeyk/validating-two-linked-fates/blob/master/code/01_data_cleaning.Rmd)]

-- I recoded linked fate-related questions so that all positive responses became positive numbers (2 was agree strongly, 1 was agree somewhat), and all negative responses became negative numbers (-1 was disagree somewhat, - 2 was disagree strongly).
+- I recoded linked fate-related questions as follows: `4-strongly positive, 3-somewhat positive, 2- somewhat negative, 1-strongly negative`.
 This scale made it easier to interpret the results.
 - I identified missing responses from linked fate questions, which represented 5–6% of the responses, and inputted them using multiple additions (the `mice` package in R).
 - I only included participants who identified as white, African American, Latinx, and Asian American.
 Consequently, I dropped 150 participants (3% of the total number of participants) who were non-identified using these measures.